eemmeelliiee/eemmeelliiee/README.md

 ### What I 💜

-- Problem solving 🔍
+- 🔍 Problem solving
-- Programming in general (especially Java, C# and Python) ☕️🐍
+- 👩‍💻 Programming in general (especially Java, C# and Python) ☕️🌐🐍
-- Teaching programming to others 👩‍🏫
+- 👩‍🏫 Teaching programming to others
-- I also like photography and music! 📷
+- 📷 I also like photography and music

+- 🔭 I’m currently working on .NET MAUI projects using C# and integrating EF Core with MSSQL Server
+- ⚡ I’m also developing and working with RESTful APIs using .NET Web API, with C# and Java clients

 <!--